-- A shareholder of a QEF must annually include in gross income as ordinary income its pro rata share of the ordinary earnings and as long-term capital gain the net capital gain of the QEF. - The shareholder may elect to extend the time for payment of tax on its share of the undistributed earnings of the QEF (Election D) until the QEF election is terminated. - The shareholder may make a deemed sale election (Election B) or a deemed dividend election (Election C) to purge the section 1291 fund years from its holding period.
+- A shareholder of a QEF must annually include in gross income as ordinary income its pro rata share of the ordinary earnings and as long-term capital gain its pro rata share of the net capital gain of the QEF. - The shareholder may elect to extend the time for payment of tax on its share of the undistributed earnings of the QEF (Election B) until the QEF election is terminated. - If the QEF election is not made with respect to the first year of the shareholder's holding period in the PFIC, the shareholder may be able to make a deemed sale election (Election D) or deemed dividend election (Election E) (if eligible).
+If the shareholder properly makes a deemed sale election or deemed dividend election in connection with its QEF election, then the PFIC will become a pedigreed QEF (as defined in Regulation section 1.1291-9(j)(2)(ii)) with respect to the shareholder.